hmrc/file-upload/README.md

 ### Transfer

 #### Download List of Envelopes
-Returns a list of envelopes for routing with the status closed and their destination.
+Returns either a list of all available or selected envelopes (via query string) for routing that have the status CLOSED and information from the routing request provided (above).
 ```
 GET     /file-transfer/envelopes
 ```